 Elizabeth Bailey is an Associate in the Washington, DC office of Buckley Sandler LLP.
-Ms. Bailey represents financial services industry clients in a wide range of enforcement and litigation matters, including matters relating to lender placed insurance, white collar, and Consumer Financial Protection Bureau regulation.
-Ms. Bailey is also an active participant in the firm’s pro bono program.
+Ms. Bailey represents corporate and individual clients in a wide range of investigations, enforcement actions, and complex civil litigation.
+Ms. Bailey has experience representing clients in litigation matters including white collar, FCPA, and lender placed insurance class actions, as well as responding to civil investigative demands from federal and state government entities such as the Consumer Financial Protection Bureau and state attorneys general.
+Ms. Bailey also has an active pro bono practice and has handled multiple matters with the Washington Lawyers’ Committee and Legal Counsel for the Elderly.

 Prior to joining Buckley Sandler, Ms. Bailey was an alternative dispute resolution law clerk in private practice.
 Following law school, Ms. Bailey clerked for the Honorable James Lawrence King of the U.S. District Court for the Southern District of Florida.
 Prior to attending law school, Ms. Bailey worked in the personal office of a U.S. Senator as Director of Grants and Special Projects.